zsiki/Find-GCP/README.md

                         debug
   --limit LIMIT         limit the number of records in the output for a unique
                         id
+  --aruco_params ARUCO_PARAMS
+                        all ArUco detection parameters are read from a JSON file, other ArUco detection parameters are ignored from the command line
   --thres THRES         adaptive threshold constant, default 7.0 --winmax WINMAX       adaptive thresholding window max size, default 23 --winmin WINMIN       adaptive tresholding window min size, default 3